amtoaer

 Usage#

-I have uploaded the code to a GitHub repository, and the usage is as follows:
+I have uploaded the code to a GitHub repository.
+The usage is as follows:

 # Download the code